dcjones/Judo.jl/doc/introduction.md

 `joinpath(Pkg.dir("Judo"), "bin")` (typically `~/.julia/Judo/bin/judo`), which
 you may want to add to your `PATH` variable.

+Judo also depends on pandoc which is [easy to install](http://johnmacfarlane.net/pandoc/installing.html) on most platforms.

 # Using

 `judo -h` will give you some idea of how Judo is invoked.